 Blenders can be loud for various reasons, ranging from improper placement to type of materials used, amongst others.
 You can reduce or muffle the sound of this by using a variety of techniques and methods.
 Some ways include using towels for muffling, using sound enclosure boxes to muffle the sound, and other techniques.

 If you are like me, you would have been fed up with the loud noise your blender produces.
 I don’t know about you, but something about this noise irks me, and I will do anything to stop it.

 I know people who threw away their blenders to get new ones or spend hundreds of dollars at the technicians trying to repair them.

-It turns out there are simple things you can do to drastically reduce this noise without costing you thousands or hundreds of dollars.
+It turns out there are simple things you can do to drastically reduce noise from a blender without costing you thousands or hundreds of dollars.
 They range from using a towel to using a sound enclosure.